Propane Price Per Gallon 2026

 2026 in context

-Compared to recent calendar years, 2026 is tracking somewhat above the 2024 annual average ($2.482 per gallon) and the 2025 annual average ($2.611 per gallon).
-The 2026 year-to-date reading sits comfortably below the 2022 average ($2.853), which was lifted by the Russia-Ukraine NGL feedstock disruption, and well below the 2014 record annual average of $2.808 driven by the polar vortex spike.
+Compared to recent calendar years, 2026 is tracking somewhat above the 2024 annual average ($2.506 per gallon) and the 2025 annual average ($2.589 per gallon).
+The 2026 year-to-date reading sits comfortably below the 2022 average ($2.759), which was lifted by the Russia-Ukraine NGL feedstock disruption, and below the 2014 average of $2.856 driven by the polar vortex spike.
+(Annual averages here cover the weeks the EIA survey publishes, October through March.)
 For full historical context, our historical chart page plots residential propane back to 2014.

-What the EIA STEO forecasts for the rest of 2026
+The STEO outlook and seasonal pattern for the rest of 2026

 - April through September 2026: A normal seasonal trough in the August-September window, consistent with the historical pattern.
 The EIA monthly residential series (M_EPLLPA_PRS_NUS_DPG) typically bottoms in the 12 to 18% below winter peak range, which would put the August 2026 monthly average around $2.20 to $2.35 if the typical pattern holds.
 The EIA STEO forecasts at this level of granularity are best read as a central case with wide confidence bands.